Digging through my scrap wood collection, I came across some pieces of pegboard from our previous home that I had forgotten about.

 Finally, I ran 3 perpendicular 2 x 4 supports underneath the tabletop for additional strength.
 These supports also serve as stops for the swinging legs, so the spacing of them was actually determined by the positions of the legs on the wall.

-Here are pictures of the top and bottom of the tabletop once completed:
+Here are pictures of the top and bottom of the folding workbench’s completed tabletop:

-The tabletop was very heavy but sturdy.
-The surface and edges were a little rough, but I planned to sand it down in the end and route the edges with a rounding over bit.
-Next up were the table legs.
-Each leg was comprised of 2 pieces of 2 x 10 planks, cut to 27” in length.
-The planks were secured to each other very similar to the table top (with pocket holes and wood glue).
+Each leg consisted of 2 pieces of 2 x 10 planks, cut to 27” in length.
+I secured the planks to each other, similar to the table top (with pocket holes and wood glue).

 The next task was to bolt 2 x 4 mounts into the wall studs.
 I used 3.5” lag bolts for the fasteners, and made sure they were perfectly level.